LIT-Protocol/developer-guides-code/conditional-signing/browser/README.md

      ```
 5. After signing that message, depending on whether or not you specified a PKP Public Key in the `.env` file:
    a.
 If you did, you'll be on the next step
    b.
 If you didn't, you will be prompted by your wallet to sign a transaction to mint a new PKP on the Lit Chronicle rollup.
-This transaction will cost `testLPX` (which is only a testnet token with **no** real-world value).
+This transaction will cost `tstLPX` (which is only a testnet token with **no** real-world value).
 After signing this transaction you should see in the JavaScript console something similar to:
    ```json
     Minted PKP!
     {